sketchplugins/plugin-directory/README.md

 - [Rename It](http://rodi01.github.io/RenameIt/), by Rodrigo Soares: Keep your Sketch files organized, batch rename layers and artboards.
 - [Rename Layers Based On Textstyle](https://github.com/tbrasington/rename-layers-based-on-textstyle), by Thomas Brasington: Renames text layers in the current page based on their text style name
 - [Rename Text Layers by Style](https://github.com/okaybueno/rename-text-layers-by-style), by Alexander Gerund: Rename all text layers based on the name of the text style assigned.
-- [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
-- [Renamer](https://github.com/webkul/renamer), by Webkul, Nitish Khagwal: Select multiple layers/groups/artboards and rename all of them on the go.
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
 - [represent.](https://getrepresent.com), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲
 - [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).